thejacksonian56/thejacksonian56/README.md

 # Jackson Nordberg's Portfolio
-## Current Projects
+## Projects
+[wav_slowverb](https://github.com/thejacksonian56/wav_slowverb) A .WAV file modifier that allows the user to slow down the speed (WIP: and add reverb to the audio)

 [stock-portfolio-sim:](https://github.com/thejacksonian56/stock-portfolio-sim) A simulated stock portfolio manager for practicing investing in the stock market

-[wav_slowverb](https://github.com/thejacksonian56/wav_slowverb) A .WAV file modifier that allows the user to slow down the speed (WIP: and add reverb to the audio)
 ##
 More to come!
 ## Contact: jackson.h.nordberg@outlook.com